0xStr0k1rch/trashPanda/README.md

 **Usage**

 This tool was written to be used in conjunction with PingCastle and the -shares switch.
-But any other AD share enumeration work fine aswell.
+Any other AD share enumeration work fine aswell.
 The structure of the shares file is supposed to look like the example below.

 ```